 The Results of My Body Burden Test

-As a consumer, I strive to be conscientious and deliberate about what I purchase.
-And that’s even if it means spending a little more money.
+As a consumer, I strive to be conscientious and deliberate about what I purchase… even if it means spending a little more money.
 I buy organic food, I use glass food storage containers.
 And I’ve replaced conventional and personal care products with greener, safer versions.
 So I was surprised and troubled when the results to the study revealed that 35 of the chemicals tested were found in my body.

-In particular, I was shocked and disturbed to hear about the elevated levels of Deca (a flame retardant) in my body.
-I had the highest levels of Deca among all of the participants.
+In particular, I was shocked and disturbed to hear about the elevated levels of DECA (a flame retardant) in my body.
+I had the highest levels of DECA among all of the participants.
 I immediately questioned my electronics, my furniture, and the dust I don’t vacuum as regularly as I should.

 Most importantly, I wondered about the flame retardants my young daughters were exposed to in our home.
 And what the health consequences for them might be.
-I knew Deca has been linked to reproductive disorders, cancer, liver damage, impaired learning, and thyroid dysfunction.
+I knew DECA has been linked to reproductive disorders, cancer, liver damage, impaired learning, and thyroid dysfunction.

 How to Reduce Your Family’s Chemical Body Burden